 Tips & Tricks

-- You can use either fresh herbs or dried herbs, both are very tasty.
-However we’re extra partial to fresh sprigs of rosemary because it’s just so good!
+- You can use either fresh or dried herbs; both are very tasty.
+However, we’re extra partial to fresh rosemary sprigs because they’re just so good!

 - Don’t skip searing the roast before adding it to the slow cooker because it adds so much flavor.
-It’s still good if you’re in a hurry and skip the searing step, but it’s definitely worth it to take the extra few minutes to sear the roast.
+It’s still good if you’re in a hurry and skip the searing step, but it’s worth taking the extra few minutes to sear the roast.

-- Try this recipe using a pork shoulder roast in place of the beef chuck roast, so good!
+- Try this recipe using a pork shoulder roast in place of the beef chuck roast, it is so good!

 More ‘Sunday Supper’ Recipe inspiration

 I really hope you enjoy this Slow Cooker Pot Roast!
-For an Instant Pot option, try my Balsamic Pepperoncini Pot Roast, or this crockpot roast recipe for pork as well.
-And you can head to my slow cooker recipes page for more ideas too.
-If you do get a chance to make this recipe, or have any questions, I’d love to hear from you in the comments.
+For an Instant Pot option, try my Balsamic Pepperoncini Pot Roast.
+If you do get a chance to make this recipe or have any questions, I’d love to hear from you in the comments.

 Slow Cooker Pot Roast